 The Federal Communications Commission defines broadband as a high-capacity information transmission network that uses a range of technologies to transmit large amounts of data quickly.
 The FCC includes in its spectrum of broadband technologies the following mediums: fiber-optic cable, coaxial cable, DSL, fixed wireless, and satellite.
-Originally, broadband was a term that applied to any high-speed internet access technology that is always on and faster than traditional telephonic dial-up access.1 That definition has changed over time and is likely to continue to evolve as new technologies emerge and new information demands arise.
+Originally, broadband was a term that applied to any high-speed internet access technology that is always on and faster than traditional telephonic dial-up access.
+That definition has changed over time and is likely to continue to evolve as new technologies emerge and new information demands arise.

+The Federal Communications Commission defines broadband as a technology capable of transferring data at a minimum of 25 Mbps download and 3 Mbps upload.
 The FCC's current definition of broadband is laid out in the agency's 2015 Broadband Progress Report, which defines broadband by data transmission speed-specifically, broadband is any telecommunications technology capable of providing a minimum data transfer rate of 25 Mbps download and 3 Mbps upload.
 The standard of 25/3 is still recognized by the FCC as of its most recent reporting in 2021, despite being well below many current industry standards and funding eligibility requirements.2